 The conquering aliens in the Pandora's Planet series of short stories (later anthologized under that title) seek to play up this trope after capturing Earth, to limit pro-human empathy by members of the alien race.

-Terry Bisson's short story "They're Made Out of Meat" has a race of energy beings that find us, but choose not to talk to us because our meatiness squicks them out.
+Terry Bisson's short story "They're Made Out of Meat" has an extraterrestrial race of energy beings that find Earth's attempts to communicate with other planets, but choose not to contact us because our meatiness squicks them out.

 In Animorphs, resident alien Aximili eventually figures out that humans use clothing to cover those parts of their body which they find ugly or socially offensive.
 He's convinced they cover all the wrong parts, though, as no human ever seems to think to wear something over their ''hideous nose'!'